InFamousDino/Hob-Bot/README.md

-# Hob-Bot
+# Hob-Bot Development Branch
-Sebs New bot called Hob totally not Wob nor Hue.
-Just inspired by those Discord bots.

-Just doing my own thing maybe it will be public or just my own for use.
- This is me learning as well so dont kill me for my bad scriping.
+aaaaaaaaaa Development Branch for hob!!
+This is really me testing stuff before throwing it into the main branch.

+Cool thnaks.